B Cremades & Asociados

 Another public win was for Spanish road builder Elsamex in an ICSID claim against Honduras concerning withheld payments for the reconstruction of a road destroyed by a hurricane.
 A sole arbitrator awarded the company US$8 million in 2012.
 Honduras later settled with the investor after abandoning its effort to have the award annulled.

 The firm has worked wonders for another client, helping to set aside an award in a dispute between a major German textile brand and its Spanish licensee.
-The firm hadn’t been involved in the original arbitration but went on to represent the client in a second arbitral proceeding where damages were reduced by 60% and a counterclaim for more than €243 million was upheld.
+The firm wasn’t involved in the original arbitration but was instructed in a second arbitral proceeding where damages were reduced by 60% and a counterclaim for more than €243 million was upheld.
 The firm applied to the Spanish Supreme Court, which held that two of the arbitrators were professionally liable and ordered them to reimburse part of their fees.

-In 2014, Cremades’s firm also brought home a €61 million win for Spanish shareholders in a multinational food group who brought a claim against its French parent company.
+In 2014, the firm also brought home a €61 million win for Spanish shareholders in a multinational food group who brought a claim against its French parent company.

 Cremades Sr continues to take on high-profile arbitrator work.
-He is part of an UNCITRAL tribunal hearing fugitive oligarch Sergei Pugachev’s US$12 billion investment treaty claim against Russia, and joined in an order on interim measures requiring Russia to suspend its efforts to extradite Pugachev from France.
+He is part of an UNCITRAL tribunal hearing a US$12 billion investment treaty claim against Russia brought by former banker Sergei Pugachev.
+He’s also presiding over an ICSID claim against Belarus and is hearing ICC cases relating to the expansion of the Panama Canal.

 Cairns is meanwhile part of a panel hearing a US$200 million NAFTA case brought by a Canadian investor against Mexico.
 He has also been appointed president of an ICSID case against Peru regarding the construction of a metro line.